yettfdu/hello_world/README.md

 # hello_world
-the first github repository of hello world
+the first github repository for hello world